jvdw008/ytdownloader/README.md

 Thanks for checking out my simple GUI app to download Youtube videos.
 This lets you choose a video and download it in the best to worst format depending on what's available:
 If you choose Audio-only, you can choose from a range of audio formats to download into, eg. mp3, wav, ogg, etc.
+You can now also choose a video resolution from 480p up to 2160p!

 More features will come over time, but for now these are the features I was after, so hopefully others find this useful too.